Have you ever camped in the rain? And I don’t mean a sun shower. I mean rain, that doesn’t ease up.

 Want some easy camping recipes?

-Then read to cook over a campfire on a stick and also these easy camping recipes, that don’t need a campfire (but a stove is required).
+Then read food to cook over a campfire on a stick and also these easy camping recipes, that don’t need a campfire (but a stove is required).

 Hopefully, some of these tips will help make your next rain-filled camping adventure a little easier to cope with.